Colville Lake, Northwest Territories: History

 The community of Colville Lake is the ancestral homeland of the Hareskin (Sahtu) Dene who still inhabit the area.
 The Hareskin Dene were never very numerous, with a population of less than one thousand people, living in six or seven bands, at the time of European contact.
 The Hareskins were a peaceful group, known for their use of small animals such as the Arctic hare.
 Located within the traditional homeland of the North Slave Dene tribe, Colville Lake is a completely traditional community in every sense.
 Although Father Émile Petitot brought Christianity to the area in 1864, organization of the community did not occur until 1962 when a Roman Catholic mission was established by Bern Will Brown.
 Brown came north from US in 1948 as a priest, then as painter and bush pilot.

 Today

 Today you can visit the site of the mission Our Lady of the Snows.
 One main attraction is a fishing lodge.
 Colville Lake is home to grayling, trout and pike fish.
 There is also a small art gallery and museum located next to the lodge.
-Rounding off the town, there is a bed and breakfast and two stores.
+Rounding off the town, there is a bed and breakfast and a retail store.